 This was an eventful decade.
 On the home front we added a new soul.
 Jade was born in 2001.
 Bringing our clan up to seven, plus daddy and momma under the same roof.
-Living in this new location, we certainly had living space for her as opposed to the Rigby house.
-The kids played with cousins close by.
+Living in this new location, we certainly had living space for Jade’s arrival as opposed to the Rigby house.
+The kids played with cousins that lived close by.
 They roamed in the barn and in the pasture.
-We chose not to have a television in our home most of the years, and our kids learned to read a lot and explore the outdoors.
+We chose not to have a television in our home most of the years, and our kids learned to read a lot, use their imaginations, and explore the outdoors.

 The unexpected happened.
 Momma Durtschi passed away unexpectedly, and we were left to care for daddy.
 We did have some help occasionally from nearby family.
 But, day in and day out, the responsibility was mostly on us.
 We did it for as long as we could before his condition became so bad that a nursing home was needed.
 He was in a nursing home for about a year when he passed away.

 Us moving to Driggs was actually the only reason a nursing home was not used before.
 The doctor had been recommending it even before we arrived, but Joan wanted to prevent that.
 Before Joan passed she had made the decision to give us the house for being willing to move in and help.
 Why us?
 Momma liked me, and she knew Marya would like to be back in the valley.
-Plus, other Durtschi family who already lived in the area had their own families to tend too, or she just didn’t seem comfortable with them being that highly involved with Walter’s constant care needs.
+Plus, other Durtschi family who already lived in the area had their own families to tend too.

 With each of these companies I worked for, in my mind, I was sincerely striving to make it a career.
 I think this attitude came from the example of my father and mother.
-My dad had worked in the same building all my life (he did have different promotions, but same career) until that building burned and he continued the same career as agricultural equipment repair, but with him being owner.
-Mom too, she was a librarian all her life.
+My dad had worked in the same building all my life (he did have different promotions, but same career) Mom too, she was a librarian all her life.
 I thought that is the way it should be.
 Find a career, a company, work with dedication, earn promotions, and stick with THAT company.
 You take care of them, and they will take care of you.
-Well, I was learning that that wasn’t how the world was working anymore.
+Well, I was learning that this wasn’t how the world was working anymore.

 I was not with Suburban long.
 I received an unsolicited phone call and an offer from the owner of R&R Landscape.
 He wanted me to come on board as an office manager, and potential buy him out of the company along with some of the crew chiefs that managed the landscaping crews.
 I could not let that potential opportunity go without trying.
 It seemed much too good to pass up.

 To make it short, it didn’t work.
-The old adage, if it seems to good to be true it probably is.
+The old adage was verified, if it seems to good to be true it probably is.
 Again, I liked the work; what I was learning and with what I was able to contribute.
 But, it didn’t end up being full time during the winter as promised.
 I hated drawing unemployment when I had been taught you work for what you get.
 The price he wanted for the company was more than any bank or private lender was comfortable with.
 And his method of financing was…well, let’s just say creative…and didn’t sit well with me.
-I was asked by local small supplies and large corporations all the time when R&R Landscape was going to pay them.
+I was asked by local small supplies and large corporations all the time when R&R Landscape was going to pay them on the past due amounts.
 I was not given control of the business checking account.
 He and his wife only saw those numbers.

 What to do?
 Anderson Lumber’s name had officially changed to Stock Building Supply and the community was not fond of the new manager.
-He was not fired, but his position was changed, and he was transferred.
-After he left as manager, I approached the guy who took his job who knew me from before and he welcomed me back.
+He was not fired, but his position was changed, and he was transferred to another locatoin.
+After he left as manager, I approached the guy who accepted the manager position who knew me from before, and he welcomed me back.
 Again, changing jobs so much was really uncomfortable to me because I want to “settle in” and stay with one company like I had seen my parents do.

-At Stock Building Supply I went from entry level again as forklift and truck driver, to inventory control specialist, to Operations manager relatively quickly.
+At Stock Building Supply I started from entry level again as forklift and truck driver, to inventory control specialist, to Operations manager relatively quickly.
 I was responsible for the smooth running of the retail portion of the store.
-The manager kept the office staff and outside sales team for his duties.
+The manager kept the office staff and outside sales team leadership as part of his duties.
 The yard foreman took care of fork-lift and truck drivers.
 This looked like the right track…then…This nationally-owned corporation started dictating changes that were not good for a small town lumber store.
-They wanted to let large stores like Home Depot and Lowes take care of the everyday home owner’s building and project needs.
-They wanted to focus on professional contractors only market.
-Those who built homes for a living.
-They began dictating things like closing on Saturdays because most contractors don’t work on Saturday.
+They wanted to let large stores like Home Depot and Lowes take care of the everyday-home-owner’s building and project needs.
+They wanted to focus on professional-contractors-only market; those companies who built homes for a living.
+They began dictating things such as closing on Saturdays because most contractors don’t work on Saturday.
 They wanted to get rid of some of our inventory because it was home owner needed items and not professional contractor items.
 Both I and the manager fought them on this.
 We repeatedly told them that being the only lumber yard in a small town that their picture just wouldn’t work.
 They didn’t like the answer.
 We were not fitting their envisioned mold.

 I could see the writing on the wall.
 I could see this was not going to end well.
 As much as I hated to do it, I started looking for work AGAIN.
-A few years prior, Larry Juarez, owner of Grand Interiors, who dealt specifically with cabinets, appliances, flooring and interior hardware in new homes and remodels had approached me, and asked if I would come work for him.
+A few years prior, Larry Juarez, owner of Grand Interiors, who dealt specifically with cabinets, appliances, flooring and interior hardware such as door knobs and lighting fixtures in new homes and remodels had approached me, and asked if I would come work for him.
 Even though that had been a few years before, I approached him to see if he still had a need.
 He did.
 For him I did all kinds of things.
 My main job was appliance sales, ordering, and installation.
-But is was such a small company I also helped install cabinets, drive truck, and office management.
+But is was such a small company I also helped install cabinets, drive truck, and performed office management duties.

-In 2008, due to unwise housing and real estate loan practices in the country, that market tanked nationwide.
+In 2008, due to unwise housing and real estate loan practices in the country, the real estate market took a financial nose dive nationwide.
 Construction slowed drastically.
 This ushered in a recession that had global effects.
 Grand Interiors was connected with the construction industry and things became troublingly slow there.
-I was able to do some part time work on short term projects for people in the valley when I was only working part time at my regular job.
+I was able to do some part time work on short term projects for people in the valley when I was only working part-time at my regular job.

 During this time my appendix needed removed.
-No health insurance at the time.
+We did not have health insurance.
 Some very generous soul stepped in to pay the $10,000 hospital bill.
-I have an idea of who it was, but know way of telling for sure without directly asking, and most anonymous, good-hearted souls like that don’t want to be known.
+I have an idea of who it was, but no way of telling for sure without directly asking, and most anonymous, good-hearted souls like that don’t want to be known.

 So, yes, this was a challenging decade on many levels.
 Yes, it can be argued that life always has challenges, and that would be true, but this decade left me wondering what path I was suppose to take in life especially as a provider to my family.

 Her birthday is at the end of December.
 She hopped on a plane just a few days after, came to live with us, graduated from Teton Valley High School.
-She had some jobs: Burger King, a clothing store.
-Served a mission for The Church of Jesus Christ of Latter-day Saints.
-Fell in love with Marya’s nephew and married him.
+She worked at Burger King, and then a clothing store.
+She chose to serve a mission for The Church of Jesus Christ of Latter-day Saints.
+She had fallen in love with Marya’s nephew and married him.
 So, she was semi-adopted by us, but then married into the family also.
 She is a lively, energetic person we love dearly.

 While working at the lumber yard I was impressed with the character and work ethic of a man by the name of Chris Harris.
-We did not do much while working there, but afterwards we started trying to go out to eat, play games, or watch a sporting event together.
+We did not do much together outside of work while we worked there, but afterwards we started trying to go out to eat, play games, or watch a sporting event together.
 Chris became my best friend.
 It is a joy to spend time with him.